Aid worker killed in Ethiopia's embattled Tigray region

 ADDIS ABABA, Ethiopia (AP) — The International Rescue Committee said Saturday one of its workers was killed in an attack in Ethiopia's embattled Tigray region.

-A World Food Program spokesperson in Ethiopia said in a statement to The Associated Press that the U.N. agency received reports of an explosion near where the IRC, a WFP implementing partner, "was distributing nutritionally fortified foods to WFP beneficiaries, including vulnerable mothers and children.”
+A World Food Program spokesperson in Ethiopia said in a statement to The Associated Press that the U.N. agency received reports of an explosion near where the IRC "was distributing nutritionally fortified foods to WFP beneficiaries, including vulnerable mothers and children.”

 “WFP condemns any deliberate targeting of humanitarian activities and strongly calls on all parties to the conflict to respect and protect humanitarian relief operations and personnel, in line with their obligations under international humanitarian law,” the statement said.

-The aid worker is the second IRC staff member to die in the Tigray war.
-Another IRC employee was killed at the Hitsats refugee camp near Shire in December 2020.
+The aid worker was the second International Rescue Committee staff member to die in the Tigray war.
+An IRC employee was killed at the Hitsats refugee camp near Shire in December 2020.

 Neither the IRC nor the WFP confirmed who was behind the latest attack.
 There were no details on the nationality of the victim.